bombsimon/wsl/README.md

-testfiles/01.go:54: block should not end with a whitespace (or comment) testfiles/01_test.go:5: block should not start with a whitespace testfiles/01_test.go:7: block should not end with a whitespace (or comment) testfiles/03.go:9: declarations can never be cuddled testfiles/recursive/01.go:5: block should not start with a whitespace testfiles/recursive/01.go:7: block should not end with a whitespace (or comment)
+testfiles/01.go:54: block should not end with a whitespace (or comment) testfiles/01_test.go:5: block should not start with a whitespace testfiles/01_test.go:7: block should not end with a whitespace (or comment) testfiles/03.go:9: declarations should never be cuddled testfiles/recursive/01.go:5: block should not start with a whitespace testfiles/recursive/01.go:7: block should not end with a whitespace (or comment) exit status 2
 ```

 ## Rules